Cost to Tile a Bathroom

 Bathroom Tiling Prices

-The next consideration is the material that the tiles are made from.
-There is a big difference between the cost of vinyl tiles and natural stone tiles.
-The size and shape of the room will have a large impact on the cost of not only materials but also labour.
+The next factor is the tile material - there's a big difference between the cost of vinyl tiles and natural stone tiles.
+The size and shape of the room will have a large impact on the cost of not only materials, but also labour, bumping up your tiling cost per m².

-The more the tiles have to be cut, the more difficult and thus, expensive the job.
-Here are some example costs with some common job types.
+The more the tiles have to be cut, the more difficult and expensive the job will be, increasing your tiling labour costs per square metre.

 Job Description Tile Type Average Supply and Installation Cost